regal/regal/README.md

 ## Project Roadmap

 The Regal Game Library has been in development since June 2018.
+The first stable version, alias **Beacon**, was released on February 1st, 2019.

-Version `1.0.0` of the package, alias **Beacon**, was released on February 1st, 2019.
-This was the first stable release. :tada:
+Regal `2.0.0`, alias **Dakota**, was released on November 11th, 2019.
+This version included some sweeping refactors that fixed bugs in the initial release, namely adding the [Agent Prototype Registry](https://github.com/regal/regal/issues/104) to support class methods for Agents.

 Moving forward, the most pressing features that should be added to the Game Library are the [player command](https://github.com/regal/regal/issues/86) and [plugin](https://github.com/regal/regal/issues/96) interfaces.